psychbase/psychbase.github.io/DMT.md

 ![5-MeO-DMT structure](./images/5-MeO-DMT.png)

-**It has been known since 1959 that 5-MeO-DMT is a natural product found in the bark of *Dictyoloma incanescens***
+**It was known no later than 1959 that 5-MeO-DMT is a natural product found in the bark of *Dictyoloma incanescens***

 >The bark of the Brazilian tree *Dictyoloma incanescens* D.C. yielded a new alkaloid, N,N-dimethyl-5-methoxytryptamine